 We're going to see some DCU characters, and a couple from elsewhere.
 It's exciting.
 I can't wait for some of these guests to be revealed.

 Nrama: The word "political" is being associated with the comic, and that word always ruffles some feathers in the Internet audience.
 Is The Movement a very political comic?
 How would you describe it in the context of it's "political"-ness?

 Simone: Well, it's polarizing.
 As the news came out, I ended up being attacked on a bunch of rabid political sites based on absolutely nothing, it was interesting to watch.
-It's this weird reflex action at this point, people flipping out not about content, but about the very idea of someone who might have a conflicting viewpoint.
+It's this weird reflex action at this point, people flipping out not about content, but about the very idea of someone who might have a conflicting viewpoint.art from

 The MovementI don't think the book is about liberal vs. conservative.
 It's about values that comics have always been about, the struggle against injustice on behalf of the little guy, the powerless and innocent.
 That's pretty bi-partisan.